Coronavirus: Cancellations, suspensions and shortages related to the global virus outbreak

 AROUND THE WORLD

-France's Louvre Museum shut down Sunday, with workers who guard its trove of artworks fearful of being contaminated by the museum's flow of visitors from around the world.
+France's Louvre Museum previously shut down, with workers who guard its trove of artworks fearful of being contaminated by the museum's flow of visitors from around the world.
 The museum has since reopened.

 France is banning all indoor public gatherings of more than 5,000 people, and the Paris half marathon has been canceled.